fgmacedo/python-statemachine/docs/actions.md

 - `after_transition()`

-The follow example can get you an overview of the "generic" callbacks available:
+The following example can get you an overview of the "generic" callbacks available:

 ```py
 >>> from statemachine import StateMachine, State